Back to Blog

 Real-World Examples

-• Total U.S. Market ETF: Includes the entire S&P 500.
+• Total U.S. Market ETF: Naturally includes the entire S&P 500.

-• Nasdaq 100 ETF: Overlaps in tech with the S&P 500.
+• Nasdaq 100 ETF: Also heavily weighted toward the same tech stocks as the S&P 500.

 Common Mistakes and Considerations